AntonBuus/MED301_objectdetection_program/README.md

   ## 2.1 The environment

   To run the program, you must have a installation of Python 3.9.x or older.
 From our testing, Pytorch is not yet optimised for Python 3.10 and newer.
-If you have a new version of Python installed, we recommend creating a virtual environment
+If you have a new version of Python installed locally, we recommend creating a virtual environment

     	2.1.1 Virtual Environment
-		To create a virtual environment in Python, follow these steps:
+		To create a virtual environment in Python, you must have the version of Python from which you want to create Virtual environment installed locally.
+Visit Pythons install to see your options.
+We recommend installing Python 3.9.x.
+Once that is done follow these steps:

     	On MacOS: